-189 The TOE shall meet the requirement "Stored data confidentiality (FDP\SDC.1)" as specified below.

-FDP\SDC.1 Stored data confidentiality
+- 191 The TOE shall meet the requirement "Stored data confidentiality (FDP\SDC.1)" as specified below. - FDP\SDC.1 Stored data confidentiality

-FDP.SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the FLASH, RAM or ROM.

-190 The TOE shall meet the requirement "Stored data integrity monitoring and action (FDP\SDI.2)" as specified below.

-FDP\SDI.2 Stored data integrity monitoring and action

-Hierarchical to: FDP\SDI.1 Stored data integrity monitoring

-FDP\SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH, RAM or ROM read operation.

-FDP\SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce a device RESET or an interrupt.
+Dependencies: No dependencies.
+FDP_SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the FLASH , RAM or ROM .
+The TOE shall meet the below. e requirement "Stored data integrity monitoring and action (FDP_SDI.2)" as specified FDP_SDI.2 Stored data integrity monitoring and action Hierarchical to: FDP_SDI.1 Stored data integrity monitoring Dependencies: No dependencies.
+FDP_SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH , RAM or ROM read operation.
+FDP_SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt (IRQ) .
 Application Note: This requirement is achieved by security features such internal encryption and scrambling mechanisms.

-191 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.
+193 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.